deco-cx/deco/README.md

 1. Squash/Merge your Pull Request after approval.
 2. Get the next tag you want to release.
-3. On `main`, change the version in `meta.json`.
+3. Run `deno task release` and select the chosen version.

-4. Run `deno task release` and select the chosen version.
+> Please notice that a commit will be automatically in the name of the current user (yours) before generating the tag itself.